 Factors to Consider Before Selecting a Sensor

 It is important to gather information about the scrubber application prior to selecting sensors.

 - Gas or gases being scrubbed (chemical name and formula)

 - Scrubbing chemical and desired concentration range

 - Scrubbing method employed:

-- Maintaining scrubbing chemical concentration via continuous blowdown and replenishment
+- Maintaining scrubbing chemical concentration via continuous blowdown and replenishment (continuous scrubbing)

-- Allowing scrubbing chemical to deplete down to a certain concentration range
+- Allowing scrubbing chemical to deplete down to a certain concentration range (batch scrubbing)

-Electrode installation depends on piping system dimensions.
+Electrode installation depends on the piping system dimensions.

-For piping with >2” diameter a wet-tap installation is offered.
-This allows the customer to directly insert and retract the electrode into the line to take advantage of the turbulent flow or position the electrode near the pipe wall.
-A saddle and 1” or larger full-port ball valve are required for installation.
+For piping with 2″ diameter, a wet-tap installation is offered.
+This allows the user to directly insert and retract the electrode into the line to take advantage of the turbulent flow or position the electrode near the pipe wall.
+We suggest installing a by-pass line with isolation valves so that the scrubber does not need to be stopped to remove or maintain the electrode.
 No tools are required for electrode maintenance.